00d/dnd3.5e-srd/001-md/DivineAbilitiesandFeats.md

 **Suggested Portfolio Elements:** Agility, thieves, war.

-## True Knowledge
+# TRUE KNOWLEDGE

 **Prerequisites:** Divine rank 11, Int 40, bardic knowledge or lore class feature and 10th level in the class that grants the ability, Knowledge domain.

 **Benefit:** The deity never fails a bardic knowledge or lore check, no matter how obscure the knowledge involved.
 The deity speaks and understands all languages.
 The deity can use *legend lore *and *analyze dweomer *as free actions at will.
-These actions count against the deity's maximum number of free actions per round.
+These actions count against

+the deity's maximum number of free actions per round.

 **Suggested Portfolio Elements:** Knowledge.

-## True Shapechange
+# TRUE SHAPECHANGE

 This is an extraordinary ability.